-White sandy beaches, calming water, and breathtaking sunsets — what more can you ask for from an island getaway?
+White sandy beaches, calming water, great weather, and breathtaking sunsets — what more can you ask for from an island getaway?
 The Florida Keys offer you all of that and more, and the best part is, they’re only about an hour’s drive south of Miami.

 Islamorada, or Village of Islands, is just south of Key Largo and includes a few mini-islands off of its coast.
 This laid-back retreat is a great place to come to for rest and relaxation, family fun, or a romantic getaway.
 The Islamorada area is packed with water sport rentals, eco-adventure tours, and some beautiful hiking trails.
 It’s considered the Sport-Fishing Capital of the World so boating and fishing tours are abundant and available year-round.

 Here are the top nine things to do when visiting this low-key key.

 Take in the Sealife